 You may be able to gauge the value of a piece by looking up the brand, as some popular glassmakers tend to make more than others on the resale market.

 For example, look for the markings of early 20th-century giants like Fenton Art Glass Company.
-Several of its vases, bowls, and decorative items are listed for upward of $100 on eBay.
+Several of its vases, bowls, and decorative items have been listed for upward of $100 on eBay.

 Check the glass in the light